mtlong29/MySite/_posts/notes/2017-09-05-introduction-to-jquery.md

 There are also methods such as `.first()`, `.has()`, `.last()`, `.not()`, etc. That can be used to further narrow a set of matched elements.
 This can be based off of position, hierarchy, form state, and content.

-See <a class="fancyLink" href="https://api.jquery.com/category/traversing/filtering/" target="_blank">jQuery filtering methods</a> for more information.
+See <a href="https://api.jquery.com/category/traversing/filtering/">jQuery filtering methods</a> for more information.

 ## Accessing and Modifying Attributes